avm99963/gomodules-zenithplanner/docs/project_plan/detailed_code_flows.md

 # Detailed Code Flows (original plan)

 *** note
-**Warning:** this the project currently deviates a lot from this original plan.
-We only leave it here to immortalize the original plan.
-Please don't use it to understand how the project works, since it doesn't work in exactly this way.
+**Warning:** the implementation currently deviates a lot from this original plan.
+We only leave it here for historical reasons.
+Please don't use it to understand how the project works, since it does NOT work in exactly this way.

-You can make better use of your time by reading the code directly to understand the flows.
+You can make better use of your time by reading the code directly.
 ***

 This section outlines the key operational flows of the ZenithPlanner backend service.